Input-BDF/SARS_CoV_2_Contact_Registration/README.md

    1. default user: `admin`
    1. default password: `admin`
 1. open backend via "backend" top right
-1. change username and password and add (optional) users
+1. change username and password and add (optional) users, locations or organisations.

 ## I used the last release?
 What now?